Do I Need Liposuction or a Tummy Tuck?

 Here’s a question I get asked all the time: “Do I need liposuction or a tummy tuck?”

-To understand the answer, it is important to know how these two very different methods work.
+To understand whether you need liposuction or a tummy tuck (also known as abdominoplasty), it is important to know how these two very different procedures work.

 Liposuction removes fat from under the skin.

 A long instrument…basically a metal straw…is inserted under the skin through a tiny incision.
 Then, the fat is suctioned out during liposuction.

 However, the skin itself is left basically unchanged.

 It may snap back a little, but if the skin is severely loose before liposuction it will likely remain loose after liposuction.

 Curious about who is a good candidate for liposuction rather Than a Tummy tuck?

 A good candidate for liposuction of the abdomen has good abdominal skin.
 For example, a younger woman that has never had children, or a woman whose skin is a little loose.

 Fat is removed from under the skin and the good quality skin snaps back.
 The muscle is left untouched.